woahbase/website/docs/images/alpine-nfs.md

 * NFSv4 configuration listens to ports `111` and `2049`.
 But for
-  older versions there are multiple ports that need to be opened, this is required if PXE-booting other hosts e.g. Raspberry Pi devices.
+  older versions there are multiple ports that need to be opened, this may be required if PXE-booting hosts e.g. Raspberry Pi devices.

 * By default runs as `NFSMODE = "SERVER"`, to use it as a client